In 2020, the Chillicothe Ross Chamber of Commerce joined the Leap of Kindness movement.

 • Don’t think you’ll need a lot of money to do something.
 Doing something small that costs nothing but time is just as important as spending money.
 The phrase “It’s the thought that counts” truly applies here.

 • Make sure you let the Chamber know what you’ve done.
-It’s important that we inspire and honor each other by sharing our activities and ideas.
+We must inspire and honor each other by sharing our activities and ideas.
 Email them to us at mthrone@chillicotheohio.com

 SUGGESTIONS OF THINGS TO DO